 where $\BP_x$ is is the distribution of a DF process with directing measure $\rho+\delta_x$.
 (The $\BP_x$, $x\in\BX$, are the {\em Palm distributions} of $\zeta$.)
 The third operator is a generator $L$ acting via \eqref{L} on all $F$ from the domain $\operatorname{dom}(L)$ (defined by \eqref{domL}).
 If $F\in \operatorname{dom}(\nabla)$, then $F\in \operatorname{dom}(L)$ and $\delta(\nabla)=-L$.

 In Section \ref{sec:FlemingViot} we assume that $\BX$ is a locally compact Hausdorff space.
-We consider the generator $L_\rho$ of the Fleming--Viot process, a second order differential operator acting on smooth functions of $\zeta$ and the associated bilinear form.
+We consider the generator $L_\rho$ of the Fleming--Viot process, a second order differential operator acting on smooth functions of $\zeta$, and the associated bilinear form.
 We show that the closure of this form is given by

 and that the closure of $2L_\rho$ is $L$.
-This gives an explicit description of these closures in terms of Malliavin operators and their domains and justifies to call $L$ the Fleming--Viot operator.
+This gives an explicit description of these closures in terms of Malliavin operators and justifies to call $L$ the Fleming--Viot operator.
 We also use chaos expansion to identify the strongly continuous semigroup $\{T_t:t\ge 0\}$ associated with $L$.

-In Section \ref{sec:furtherproperties} we derive the product and the chain rule for the Malliavin gradient, which look exactly the same as in the Gaussian case; see \cite{Nualart2006,NourdinPeccati2012}.
+In Section \ref{sec:furtherproperties} we derive the product and the chain rule for the Malliavin gradient, which look exactly the same as in the Gaussian case \cite{Nualart2006,NourdinPeccati2012}.
 We also establish a pathwise representation of the divergence, under appropriate assumptions on the integrand.
 These formulas are similar to the Gaussian case.
 In fact, the continuous nature of jump sizes forces our Malliavin operators (when applied to smooth functions of $\zeta$) to be differential operators.
-This is in contrast to the Poisson case, where the gradient is a pathwise defined difference operator; see \cite{Last2016}.
+This is in contrast to the Poisson case, where the gradient is a pathwise defined difference operator \cite{Last2016}.
 In Section \ref{sec:covariances} we present some formulas for the covariance between specific functions of $\zeta$.
 In Section \ref{sec:Poincare} we use chaos expansion to give a short and direct proof of the Poincar\'e inequality for functions of the DF process.
 This inequality was derived in \cite{Stannat00} using the Poincar\'e inequality for the Dirichlet distribution (proved in \cite{Shimakura77}) and a suitable approximation.